 The Internet has certainly provided consumers with a wide array of tools used throughout transactions that provide more information and more utility than ever before.
-One of the tools that has grown in popularity of late is the home value calculator that uses your location and historical data of sales in your area to compare your home against those to determine a value.
+One of the tools that have grown in popularity of late is the home value calculator which uses your location and historical data of sales in your area to compare your home against those to determine a value.

 Are Home Value Calculators Accurate?

-This value can change over time as new sales are continuously added to the program’s database, giving you a visual demonstration of the way your value has ebbed and flowed over time.
-Many consumers have used this tool as a way to uncover what kind of equity they have built up in their home and perhaps to decide whether the time is right to sell a particular piece of real estate.
+This value can change over time as recent sales are continuously added to the program’s database, giving you a visual demonstration of the way, your value has ebbed and flowed over time.
+Many consumers have used this tool to uncover what kind of equity they have built up in their homes and to decide whether the time is right to sell a particular piece of real estate.

-However, because there are so many outlets offering this type of service, there is the capacity to get five wildly different estimates from five different sites, perhaps confusing a home owner more than before by offering such a diverse set of data.
-The key in accuracy sometimes lies in what the site is trying to accomplish by providing you its service.
+However, because there are so many outlets offering this type of service, there is the capacity to get five wildly different estimates from five different sites, confusing a homeowner more than before by offering such a diverse set of data.
+The key to accuracy sometimes lies in what the site is trying to accomplish by providing you with its service.

 The Real Deal